DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 	CONFIG_RTE_LIBRTE_PMD_QAT=y
 	CONFIG_RTE_LIBRTE_PMD_QAT_SYM=n
+	CONFIG_RTE_LIBRTE_PMD_QAT_ASYM=n
 	CONFIG_RTE_PMD_QAT_MAX_PCI_DEVICES=48
 	CONFIG_RTE_PMD_QAT_COMP_IM_BUFFER_SIZE=65536

 CONFIG_RTE_LIBRTE_PMD_QAT must be enabled for any QAT PMD to be built.

-The QAT cryptodev PMD has an external dependency on libcrypto, so is not built by default.
-CONFIG_RTE_LIBRTE_PMD_QAT_SYM should be enabled to build it.
+Both QAT SYM PMD and QAT ASYM PMD have an external dependency on libcrypto, so are not built by default.
+CONFIG_RTE_LIBRTE_PMD_QAT_SYM/ASYM should be enabled to build them.

 The QAT compressdev PMD has no external dependencies, so needs no configuration options and is built by default.